 Best Women’s Hydration Pack

-The women-specific Platypus hydration pack has an optimally sized back panel, and comfortable hip belt and shoulder straps designed for the female form.
+The women-specific Osprey hydration pack has an optimally sized back panel, and comfortable hip belt and shoulder straps designed for the female form.
 I love that this hydration pack has ventilation channels and moisture-wicking mesh for comfort and breathability.

 Our team felt this was a great compact and comfortable pack that offers just the right amount of storage and water capacity without becoming too bulky or heavy.
-They particularly liked the stash pocket on the front for keeping their biking or climbing helmet inside.
+They particularly liked the stash pocket on the front for keeping their biking or climbing helmet attached.

 - Extremely comfortable